Ishrat Afreen: Publications

-Afreen has published two collections of poetry entitled Kunj Peeleh Poolon Ka (1985) and Dhoop Apne Hisse Ki (2005).
-Amongst others, she has been included in the prestigious anthology We Sinful Women and inspired the well-known anthology Beyond Belief: Contemporary Feminist Urdu Poetry.
+Afreen has published two collections of poetry: Kunj Peeleh Poolon Ka (1985) and Dhoop Apne Hisse Ki (2005).
+Her work was included in the anthology Beyond Belief: Contemporary Feminist Urdu Poetry (Lahore: ASR Publications, 1990), edited and translated by Rukhsana Ahmad, which was later republished in the United Kingdom in 1991 under the title We Sinful Women: Contemporary Urdu Feminist Poetry.